DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 Though `ip_vs_conn_new` is promising, it's not a tracepoint, it's a plain old kernel function, which will require us to use a kprobe to hook into it.

-[Kprobes](https://docs.kernel.org/trace/kprobes.html) let us hook into _any_ kernel function, but! (there's always a but) they're not part of the kernel's stable API (we'll "address" this later).
+[Kprobes](https://docs.kernel.org/trace/kprobes.html) let us hook into _any_ kernel function, BUT!
+They're not part of the kernel's stable API (we'll "address" this later).

 Reading the `ip_vs_conn_new` source, we know that we get 3 parameters:
 - An [ip\_vs\_conn\_param](https://github.com/torvalds/linux/blob/v6.12/include/net/ip_vs.h#L548) with the connection details